Planting, growing and caring for Miscanthus

 - Smallest varieties (0.80 to 1.30 m): Miscanthus ‘Adagio’, ‘Arabesque’, ‘Ghana’, ‘Little Miss’, ‘Little Zebra’, ‘E Lepage’… for small gardens

-- Medium sizes (about 1.40 to 2.20 m): Miscanthus ‘Graziella’, ‘Flamingo’, ‘Rotsilber’, ‘Kleine Silberspinne’, ‘Etincelle’, ‘Ferner Osten’…
+- Medium sizes (approx. 1.40 to 2.20 m): Miscanthus ‘Graziella’, ‘Flamingo’, ‘Rotsilber’, ‘Kleine Silberspinne’, ‘Etincelle’, ‘Ferner Osten’…

-No toxicity is known for Miscanthus.
+No toxicity is known in Miscanthus.

 Botanical species

-- Chinese reed – Miscanthus sinensis
+- Chinese silvergrass – Miscanthus sinensis

 Read also

-Grasses: which variety to choose?Main species and varieties of miscanthus
+Grasses: which variety to choose?Main species and varieties of Miscanthus

 Miscanthus sinensis Gracillimus - Silvergrass